Post–civil rights era in African-American history: 2000s

-Colin Powell was appointed as the first African American to be Secretary of State on January 20, 2001.
-Supreme Court in Grutter v.
-Bollinger upheld the University of Michigan Law School's admission policy on June 23, 2003.
-However, in the simultaneously heard Gratz v.
-Bollinger, the university is required to change a policy.
+On January 20, 2001, Colin Powell was appointed as the first African American to be Secretary of State.
+In June 2003, the Supreme Court in Grutter v.
+Bollinger upheld the University of Michigan Law School's racial admission policy.
+In the simultaneously heard Gratz v.
+Bollinger, the university was required to change a racial admissions policy.

-In 2004, the founder of the New York based Nuwaubian Nation, Dwight York, was sentenced to 135 years for child molestation and racketeering.
+In 2004, the founder of the New York-based Nuwaubian Nation, Dwight York, was sentenced to 135 years for child molestation and racketeering.

 The Millions More Movement held a march in Washington D.C on October 15, 2005.
 Rosa Parks died at the age of 92 on October 25, 2005.
 Rosa Parks was a noted civil rights activist who had helped initiate the Montgomery bus boycott in 1955.
-As an honor, her body lay in state in the Capitol Rotunda in Washington, D.C. before her funeral.
+As an honor, her body lay in state in the Capitol Rotunda in Washington, D.C., before her funeral.

 In March 2007, the Cherokee Nation voted to expel African American descendants of slaves held by the Cherokee from the Cherokee tribe.
 This ruling ignited a 10-year legal battle, with the Black Cherokee freedmen regaining their legal status within the Cherokee Nation in 2017.

-On June 28, 2007, the US Supreme Court in Parents Involved in Community Schools v.
+On June 28, 2007, the U.S. Supreme Court in Parents Involved in Community Schools v.
 Seattle School District No. 1, decided along with Meredith v.
 Jefferson County Board of Education, ruled that school districts could not assign students to particular public schools solely for the purpose of achieving racial integration; it declined to recognize racial balancing as a compelling state interest.

 On June 3, 2008, Barack Obama received enough delegates by the end of state primaries to be the presumptive Democratic Party of the United States nominee.
 On August 28, 2008, at the 2008 Democratic National Convention, in a stadium filled with supporters, Obama accepted the Democratic nomination for President of the United States.
 Obama was elected 44th President of the United States of America on November 4, 2008, opening his victory speech with, "If there is anyone out there who still doubts that America is a place where all things are possible; who still wonders if the dream of our founders is alive in our time; who still questions the power of our democracy, tonight is your answer."

 On January 20, 2009, Obama was sworn in as the 44th President of the United States, the first African American to become president.
 Former Maryland Lt.
 Governor Michael Steele, an African American, was elected as Chairman of the Republican National Committee on January 30, 2009.

+In October 2009, Obama was awarded the Nobel Peace Prize.

-The U.S. Postal Service issued a commemorative six-stamp set portraying twelve civil rights pioneers in 2010.
-Obama was awarded the Nobel Peace Prize on October 9, 2009.
+In 2010, the U.S. Postal Service issued a commemorative six-stamp set portraying twelve civil rights pioneers.